 According to The Guardian, “Neuroscientists at Cambridge University have shown that running stimulates the brain to grow fresh grey matter and it has a big impact on mental ability.”
-The article goes on to report:

-A few days of running led to the growth of hundreds of thousands of new brain cells that improved the ability to recall memories without confusing them, a skill that is crucial for learning and other cognitive tasks, researchers said.
+“A few days of running led to the growth of hundreds of thousands of new brain cells that improved the ability to recall memories without confusing them, a skill that is crucial for learning and other cognitive tasks, researchers said.

-Here we see proof, scientific proof of the benefit of exercise for the brain – that just a few days of running can cause the growth of hundreds of thousands of new brain cells.
-Amazing!
+‘Here you see proof, scientific proof of the benefit of exercise for the brain – that just a few days of running can cause the growth of hundreds of thousands of new brain cells.

 For those who struggle with depression, it becomes even more important to try and move.

 Is Exercising Better For Your Thinking Than Thinking?

-Using sophisticated technologies to examine the workings of individual neurons — and the makeup of brain matter itself — scientists in just the past few months have discovered that exercise appears to build a brain that resists physical shrinkage and enhance cognitive flexibility.
+“Using sophisticated technologies to examine the workings of individual neurons — and the makeup of brain matter itself — scientists in just the past few months have discovered that exercise appears to build a brain that resists physical shrinkage and enhance cognitive flexibility.

-Sure, the quality of our thoughts is going to directly affect the quality of our lives, but we cannot just think ourselves out of depression, similar to how many people react to anyone who might be feeling blue, they scowl and shout “Snap out of it!”, as if you can just snap out of depression.
+Sure, the quality of your thoughts is going to directly affect the quality of your life, but you cannot just think yourself out of depression, similar to how many people react to anyone who might be feeling blue, they scowl and shout “Snap out of it!”, as if you can just snap out of depression.

 The answer is actually yes, exercising just might be better for thinking than thinking.

-If you’re someone who has to manage rumination — way too much thinking, mostly in circles, usually obsessive — exercise may really help to cut down on this sometimes debilitating symptom.
+If you’re someone who has to manage rumination — way too much thinking, mostly in circles, usually obsessive — exercise may really help to cut down on this sometimes debilitating symptom.’

-Five minutes a day is all it takes to live longer, and better, according to a new study.According to the New York Times:
+Five minutes a day is all it takes to live longer, and better, according to a new study.

-Running for as little as five minutes a day could significantly lower a person’s risk of dying prematurely, according to a large-scale new study of exercise and mortality.
+“Running for as little as five minutes a day could significantly lower a person’s risk of dying prematurely, according to a large-scale new study of exercise and mortality.

-What if five minutes of exercising could make a real difference for you?
+‘What if five minutes of exercising could make a real difference for you?

-Really.
 Exercise may be the ultimate way to enhance pretty much every aspect of your life, whether or not you suffer from depression.